Skip to main content

 The Fed Goes Big: How a Half-Point Rate Cut Impacts Your Investments

-So the Fed has decided to go for broke.
+The Fed has decided to go for broke.
 They're going big, slashing interest rates by a full half percentage point.
 How does this affect you and your portfolio?
 The Fed cut of 0.5% is actually their very first cut in about four years.
 For the last few years, they've been focused on inflation and for good reason.
 Now they're charting a course for another two cuts, and it's expected that there'll be a full 1% cut by the end of the year, followed by more cuts maybe in 2025.
 The new interest rate range now is 4.75 to 5% as of today on Wednesday, September 18.
 What does this tell us?
 It tells us the Fed has confidence that inflation is heading to 2%.
-Their preferred measure, the personal consumption expenditures index is already down to 2.5% since July, and they're expecting inflation to drop as much to...
+Their preferred measure, the personal consumption expenditures index is already down to 2.5% since July, and they're expecting inflation to drop as much to 2% sometime...

 Read More